 Jayla - President

-Being a part of the student council, she participated in many community service projects and activities to boost student morale.
-She is also the Secretary of the Minority Initiative Club and the Treasurer of the Student council at her school.
-She participated in YEA Camp, a social justice camp, and has also represented Rays of Hope in numerous panel discussions on Diversity, Equity and Inclusion in Education with the Ocean County Prosecutor's office.
-She has served as Vice President and on the Planning committee of Rays of Hope.
-She is excited and honored about the opportunity to serve as President.
-It is her goal to lead this great organization with purpose and passion.
+Also being a part of the student council, she participated in many community service projects and activities to boost student morale.
+She is also the Secretary of the Minority Initiative Club and the Vice President of the Student Student Government at her school.
+She participated in the Black Girls Rock conference, YesSheCan Campaign Summit, YEA Camp, which is a social justice camp, Had numerous meetings with the Ocean County Prosecutor, and also worked on the Rays of Hope planning committee.
+She is excited and honored about the opportunity to serve as President for a second year.

 Malani - Vice President